research topic(s): bending-active timber, robotic fabrication, elastic kinematics, 3DPC, prefab 3DPC

 size: 30,000 sqft. and 72' tall

-principal investigator(s): principal investigator(s): Leslie Lok and Sasa Zivkovic of HANNAH Design Office { link }
+principal investigator(s): Leslie Lok and Sasa Zivkovic of HANNAH Design Office

 project lead: Lawson Spencer

-art direction and construction: Goldenvoice - Paul Clemente
+art direction and construction: Goldenvoice with Paul Clemente, Eduardo Manilla, and so many other amazing people

-art curation: Public Art Company - Raffi Lehrer
+art curation: Raffi Lehrer of Public Art Company

 3DPC solutions: PERI3DConstruction